 4. Read reviews.

 Next, you’ll want to look at data and read parent reviews online that compare schools in the area where you’re planning to move.
 Parents reviews offer fresh perspectives on the school and neighborhood, and you can compare their responses to the responses of the school faculty from your previous research.
+You find reviews from parents, as well as school information from Good Schools on Trulia’s What Locals Say section in every home listing.

 5. Call schools directly.